iris-hep/iris-hep.github.io/_fellows/2021/shuoliu.md

 e-mail: sl4921@columbia.edu
 project_title: Histograms Using Numba
 focus-area: as
-project_goal: >
-  Recent developments in Scikit-HEP libraries have enabled efficient histogramming powered by boost-histogram and fitting into a larger ecosystem of users.
-Numba is a high-performance Python compiler that uses the industry-standard LLVM compiler library.
-To enable a fully Numba-enabled event loop for analyses, histogramming step needs to be implemented.
-In this summer, I will investigate ways to enable boost-histogram’s histogramming fill from inside the LLVM Numba loop without stepping through Python.
+project_goal: "Recent developments in Scikit-HEP libraries have enabled efficient\
+  \ histogramming powered by boost-histogram and fitting into a larger ecosystem of\
+  \ users.
+Numba is a high-performance Python compiler that uses the industry-standard\
+  \ LLVM compiler library.
+To enable a fully Numba-enabled event loop for analyses,\
+  \ histogramming step needs to be implemented.
+In this summer, I will investigate\
+  \ ways to enable boost-histogram\u2019s histogramming fill from inside the LLVM\
+  \ Numba loop without stepping through Python.\n"
 mentors:
 - henryiii
 - Hans Dembinski (TU Dortmund University)